CS-Cu-Bridge/HelloWorld/README.md

 # Hello World

-Resources for the beginning of your CS journey
+Resources for the beginning (or not the beginning) of your CS journey

 ## What is this repository: